kubevela/kubevela.github.io/versioned_docs/version-v1.5/platform-engineers/addon/addon-cue.md

 ```

 The image tag becomes the addon's version due to the `context.metadata.version` points to.
 The real example is [VelaUX](https://github.com/kubevela/catalog/blob/master/addons/velaux/resources/apiserver.cue).
 Other available fields of metadata please refer to [metadata](./intro).

+When the addon is enabled, `template.cue`, `parameter.cue` and the resource files will be gathered  with the addon metadata in `metadata.yaml` to render out the resources and apply them.

 ### Binding the Definition to a component